Getting a Loved One to Treatment

 - The network remains involved, having regular meetings to monitor progress and continue support before, during, and after treatment.

-- Interventionist remains working with family for 3-6 months, offering continued support and guidance towards complete family healing.
+- Interventionist remains working with the family for 3-6 months, offering continued support and guidance towards complete family healing.

 It is important that loved ones remember that addiction is progressive and will continue to worsen.
 If your loved one is resistant to treatment or in denial about their situation, Sabino Recovery can arrange an intervention to best suit the needs of the family, please call us to find out more about how interventions work and how it might benefit your situation.